25 Famous Shoe Brand Logos: Beyond the Swoosh

 This isn’t a gallery of pretty pictures.

-It's a strategic breakdown of 25 logos, focused on the real lesson: a great logo is the result of a great business strategy, not the cause of it.
+It’s a strategic breakdown of 25 logos, focusing on the real lesson: a great logo is the result of a great business strategy, not its cause.

 - A great logo reflects the brand's strategy, not a mere clever design.